 Storage

 Leftovers should be refrigerated.
-After the cobbler has cooled to room temperature, cover with plastic wrap and refrigerate for up to five days.
+After the cobbler has cooled to room temperature, cover it with plastic wrap and refrigerate for up to five days.

 A cobbler is topped with a biscuit topping that when baked resembles a cobblestone street.